 Further reading: Developmental barcoding of whole mouse via homing CRISPR.

-Genome 3D organization and lineage specification
+Genome 3D organization and cell fate specification

 During embryogenesis, pluripotent cells undergo a succession of lineage commitments in a highly programmed fashion as they first differentiate into primary germ layers—the endoderm, mesoderm, and ectoderm—and then to all the cell types that compose the body.
 These differentiation events involve extensive reorganization of the epigenome and the genome three-dimensional (3D) structure.
 We are interested in the role of genome 3D structure in fate determination, the variability of that structure, and its interplay with the epigenome during embryogenesis.
 To this end, we are studying the 3D dynamics of genome reorganization during gastrulation and how these structures respond to disruptions in the epigenetic landscape.
 We are also examining how the genome recapitulates its 3D state after mitosis.